-Massimo Fecchi studied to become a drawing teacher at the Art Institute of Rome.
-He began a collaboration with Le Pioniere dell'Unita in 1964, where he took on ' Picchio & Pacchio'.
+Massimo Fecchi is a talented Italian comic artist, best-known for his work on Fix und Foxi and Disney comics.
+Born in Città di Castello in the Umbria region, he studied to become a drawing teacher at the Art Institute of Rome.
+He began a collaboration with Le Pioniere dell'Unita in 1964, where he produced ' Picchio & Pacchio'.
 He then took courses in animation, and joined the Jet animation studios in 1965.
 He began drawing for the bi-monthly magazine Miao.
 In the late 1960s, he contributed to Kriminal and Jacula with Cambiotti and Belardinelli through the Rosi studios.
 He focused on humorous comics afterwards, starting in the magazine Telezecchino in 1968.
 He drew nearly all of the magazine's covers, and created the leading character, 'Giuseppe'.

 Fecchi was also present in Il Giornalino with 'Serafino', in cooperation with another artist under the collective pseudonym Framas.
-In 1970, he began drawing comics with Warner Bros characters, such as 'Tom and Jerry', 'Bugs Bunny' and 'Tweety and Silvester'.
+In 1970, he began drawing comics with Warner Bros characters, such as 'Bugs Bunny' and 'Tweety and Silvester', as well as MGM's 'Tom and Jerry'.
 He created the character 'Deejay' for the British Fleetway agency.